 Don't have time to make it right this instant?
 Pin it for later!

-The curly yarn was actually not as difficult to work with as you would think and the results of the final amigurumi bunny were as loveable as a JellyCat bunny!
+The curly yarn was actually not as difficult to work with as you would think, and the results of the final amigurumi bunny were as lovable as a JellyCat bunny!

 This is another cuddle-size amigurumi fleece bunny that I adore!
 While I have not had a chance to crochet this bunny, I can tell just by looking at the photos that the yarn is very soft and plush.
 This is the reason why I started exploring faux fur yarn to make amigurumi stuffed animals.